-A spread trade resulting from an implied spread order is in reality constituted from each of the individual legs regular outright orders.
-For the purpose of this procedure, an erroneous trade occurring on an implied spread order will be treated as if the spread trade was executed using regular posted orders of each individual leg separately.
+A strategy trade resulting from an implied strategy order is in reality constituted from each of the individual legs regular outright orders.
+For the purpose of this procedure, an erroneous trade occurring on an implied strategy order will be treated as if the strategy trade was executed using regular posted orders of each individual leg separately.

-As a result, the prescribed increment utilized to establish the No Cancel Range to adjust an erroneous spread trade resulting from an implied spread order will be at least the increment on one of the individual legs (5 basis points) and at the most, the sum of each individual legs' increments (10 basis points).
+As a result, the prescribed increment utilized to establish the No Cancel Range to adjust an erroneous strategy trade resulting from an implied strategy order will be at least the increment on one of the individual legs and at the most, the sum of each individual legs' increments.